chihaya/chihaya/README.md

 # Chihaya [![Build Status](https://api.travis-ci.org/chihaya/chihaya.svg?branch=master)](https://travis-ci.org/chihaya/chihaya)

 Chihaya is a high-performance [BitTorrent tracker](http://en.wikipedia.org/wiki/BitTorrent_tracker) written in the Go programming language.
-It is still heavily under development and the current `master` branch should probably not be used in production.
+It is still heavily under development and the current `master` branch should probably not be used in production unless you know what you're doing.

 Features include: